nixu-corp/volatility-profiles/README.md

 Profiles
 ========

-Volatility profiles for Linux and Mac OS X
+Volatility profiles for Linux, Mac OS X and FreeBSD (Citrix NetScaler).

 Each of these profiles is implemented as a zip file.
-You can enable them individually with your Volatility installation by copying Linux profiles to volatility/plugins/overlays/linux and Mac profiles to volatility/plugins/overlays/mac.
+You can enable them individually with your Volatility installation by copying Linux profiles to volatility/plugins/overlays/linux, Mac profiles to volatility/plugins/overlays/mac and FreeBSD profiles to volatility/plugins/overlays/freebsd.

 NOTE: Only enable the profiles you plan to use.
 If you copy all zip files into the aforementioned directories, Volatility will be extremely slow to load.